HowieWork/lunch-break/posts/time-cannot-be-managed-why-are-the-elites-still-mentioning-time-management-part-2.md

 The concept of "time management", in a nutshell, uses strategies and techniques to help people get work done and achieve goals.
 In this article, Ro will take you to continue to discuss "time management", we will know the two enemies of "time management" and a solution.

-## The Enemy of Time Management: Procrastination [Image]
+## The Enemy of Time Management: Procrastination

-Procrastination stems from a very powerful physical law: inertia (Objects tend to stay put, people do the same / keep moving objects moving, repel resistance, beneficiary) [Image] Procrastination hurts only myself, because no one really cares how my life goes, except myself.
+Procrastination stems from a very powerful physical law: inertia (Objects tend to stay put, people do the same / keep moving objects moving, repel resistance, beneficiary)
+Procrastination hurts only myself, because no one really cares how my life goes, except myself.
 Strategy